You must be 21 years of age or older to purchase our products.

 Also read: What are terpenes?

 How to collect kief?
+Two method

-Kief is often collected from cannabis flowers using a grinder with a kief catcher or by sifting the plant material through a fine mesh screen using a kief box.
+Kief is often collected from cannabis flowers using a three-chamber grinder with a kief catcher or by sifting the plant material through a fine mesh screen using a kief box.

 Grinder method: